 Continuing vacancies in key posts have potential implications for the viability of the hall.

 The hall maintenance schedule continues and the hall remains in a good structural and financial condition.
-Once all social mixing restrictions are lifted which is planned for July 2021, it is hoped that hall usage will return to the pre lockdown pattern.
+Since the relaxation of social mixing restrictions in July 2021, the number of hall bookings is progressively increasing to the same or just above the pre lockdown pattern.

 The approach being taken by the management committee is to bring this situation to the attention of user groups and the wider village community by posting notices around the hall and using the website and social media for wider dissemination and at the same time populate the website governance page with important documentation and links to wider resources which outline the responsibilities of trustees and provide guidance to those who might consider becoming a trustee.